 ROCKWOOL Limited is part of the ROCKWOOL Group.
-With 1 factory and 424 employees, we are the local organisation offering advanced building insulation.
+With 1 factory and over 400 employees, we are the local organisation offering advanced building insulation.

 At the ROCKWOOL Group, we are committed to enriching the lives of everyone who comes into contact with our solutions.
 Our expertise are perfectly suited to tackle many of today's biggest sustainability and development challenges, from energy consumption and noise pollution to fire resilience, water scarcity and flooding.
 Our range of products reflects the diversity of the world's needs, supporting our stakeholders in reducing their own carbon footprint along the way.

 Stone wool is a versatile material and forms the basis of all our businesses.
 With approx. 10,500 passionate colleagues in more than 35 countries, we are the world leader in stone wool solutions, from building insulation to acoustic ceilings, external cladding systems to horticultural solutions, engineered fibres for industrial use to insulation for the process industry and marine & offshore.

 Unique product benefits